Thank you for reading our post, please rate this article at the end.

 2. Outfitter Manufacturing Juno 8.5

-While this RV does not quite have a slide-out feature, it is still a truck camper with a popup roof and a folded-down room at the back.
-Due to the popup top, the truck camper has a lower profile than others on the list.
+While this RV does not have a slide-out, it is still a truck camper with a pop-up roof and a fold-down rear room.
+Due to the pop-up top, the truck camper has a lower profile than others on the list.

 This low profile improves handling and helps reduce the camper’s weight.
 The camper can sleep three people thanks to the air mattress in the back fold-down area.

 Standard features include a solar panel, electric jacks, and an electric lift to raise the roof.
-For extra features, you can upgrade to a higher option, which includes additional batteries, awnings, a generator, an air conditioner, and a microwave.
+For additional features, you can upgrade to a higher option that provides extra batteries, awnings, a generator, an air conditioner, and a microwave.

 Regarding tank sizes, you can get a 44-gallon capacity freshwater tank.
 The black and grey water tanks are both 16 gallons.